Missing 15-year-old has been found, police say - NewsBreak

 Two men stabbed multiple times during random attacks on Southeast Side, police say

-SAN ANTONIO - A suspect is in custody after he allegedly stabbed several people on the Southeast Side.
-The incident happened around just before 3:30 a.m.
-Monday at the intersection of South New Braunfels Avenue and East Southcross Boulevard near the H-E-B. Police said a man in his 60s was...
+SAN ANTONIO - Police are looking for a suspect who stabbed several people on the Southeast Side.
+The incident happened around just before 3:30 a.m. at the intersection of South New Braunfels Avenue and East Southcross Boulevard near the H-E-B. Police said a man in his 60s was changing out...

 Busy intersection in New Braunfels reopens after police incident at gas station